home-assistant/architecture/adr/0018-supported-databases.md

 As a matter of fact, we have a lot of special handling for the different databases out there, which makes maintenance and implementing changes really hard.
-For contributors, it is impossible to test changes against all database services SQLAlchemey could work with.
+For contributors, it is impossible to test changes against all database services SQLAlchemy could work with.
 This often causes bugs being reported for the less common databases after a new release.

 TL;DR: We advertise a lot of different databases being supported, without version limitation mentioned.
 This